ericjohnlucas1/mybreweries/README.md

 # My breweries project

 This project is a web application for keeping track of your favorite breweries!
+This app uses data from https://www.openbrewerydb.org/

 ## Local Deployment